 Reducing by Baking the Tomatoes

-After the tomatoes have reduced significantly (between 1/3 and 1/2), reduce the oven heat to 250 F degrees.
-Continue baking (and stirring and scraping at regular intervals) until the mixture is thick, shiny, and the color of bricks, up to 2 or 3 more hours.Continue to 9 of 10 below.
+After the tomatoes have reduced significantly (between 1/3 and 1/2), lower the oven heat to 250 F degrees.
+Continue baking (and stirring and scraping at regular intervals) until the mixture is thick, shiny, and the color of bricks, up to 2 or 3 more hours.Continue to 8 of 9 below.

 Reducing Tomato Paste on the Stove